Ledger Initialization

 ./bin/fabric-cli configure membership --local-network=network2 --target-network=network1 --iin-agent-endpoint=localhost:9501

-ledger by running the following (this step will also create a user alice
+Initialize bond and token asset states and ownerships on the network1 ledger by running the following (this step will also create a user alice in network1 and a user bob in network2):

 Initializing the Corda Networks¶

-) are launched, the client applications (built earlier) needs to be exercised to generate ledger state in both exporting/source and importing/destination networks in preparation to test asset transfer interoperation flows.
+Once the Corda networks (Corda_Network and Corda_Network2) are launched, the client applications (built earlier) needs to be exercised to generate ledger state in both exporting/source and importing/destination networks in preparation to test asset transfer interoperation flows.

 Bootstrapping Networks and Application States¶